j-y26/Epigenomic-Pipelines/chromatin_accessibility/README.md

 the fragment size distribution plot for all samples in the given directory.
 To generate the plot, ensure that `<frag_size_file_dir>` are set to the same path as the output of the `fragment_size.sh` script.

+The `<max_fragment_length>` parameter is used to specify the maximum fragment length to be plotted.
+This value is used to set the x-axis limit of the plot.
+It is recommended to set this value to the same as the `maxInsertLength` value set in the `config_atacseq.sh` file to capture all the fragments.
+This is a required input parameter.

 The `<plot_width>` and `<plot_height>` parameters are optional and are used to specify the width and height of the plot.
 The default values are `8` and `6`,